markcmiller86/hello-numerical-world/README.md

 ```

 `make heat` will make the heat application with *default* (double) precision.
-After making the application with the, the command...
+After making the application, the command...

 ```
 ./heat --help